 Production LP solvers may not be useful for large data sets; the literature above describes specialized solvers.

 In variable selection, combines ridge regression with LASSO.
 Good at "group selecting" (or not selecting) correlated w_i 's jointly.

-Has this been tried for SVM?
+Is this useful for SVM?